tom-krieger/Puppet-Adguard/README.md

 ## Systemd/Resolvd and AdGuard
 By default Resolvd will claim port `53` for `DNSStubListener` meaning AdGuard will fail to start when bound to port 53.
 In these cases this module will disable `DNSStubListener` in `/etc/systemd/resolved.conf` which **WILL BREAK** local DNS lookups if AdGuard is ever removed and the setting is not changed back manually.

-## Unsupported features
-Currently this module does not support:
-- ipset